hannahNPS/TreeSymbols/README.md

 # TreeSymbols
-Code to create 3D tree symbols in Arcmap using the JavaScript API 4.10
+Code to create 3D tree symbols in Arcmap using the js.arcgis/com/4.10